 What are the opening times of the Tribunal?

-The Tribunal's offices are currently closed in response to Government advice following the Coronavirus outbreak.
+The Tribunal's offices at Gate House are currently closed in response to Government advice following the Coronavirus outbreak.
 Hearings may be held remotely, and will usually start at either 9.30 or 10.00am, but please check forthcoming hearings for specific details.

 Can I find out whether a solicitor has ever appeared as a respondent before the SDT?